Iran presents PowerPoint proposal at Geneva nuclear talks: EU

-GENEVA Oct 15 (Reuters) - Iran put forward proposals regarding the dispute over its nuclear programme in talks with six world powers that began in Geneva on Tuesday, a European Union spokesman said.
+GENEVA (Reuters) - Iran put forward proposals regarding the stand-off over its nuclear program in talks with six world powers that began in Geneva on Tuesday, a European Union spokesman said.

 Michael Mann, spokesman for EU foreign policy chief Catherine Ashton, told reporters that Iranian officials presented the ideas in PowerPoint format but he gave no details.

 Mann said there was a sense of "cautious optimism" ahead of the two-day meeting and that Ashton and Iranian Foreign Minister Mohammad Javad Zarif, Tehran's chief negotiator, dined together on Monday evening in a "very positive atmosphere".

 The talks were continuing but Iran "certainly made some proposals this morning," Mann said, adding the powers were looking for concrete, constructive ideas from the Iranian side.
 Iranian media said the package was entitled "Closing an unnecessary crisis, opening new horizons" but did not elaborate.